 Mandatory Travel Insurance:

-Overnight camping is an opportunity for passengers to participate in a unique adventure while on their Antarctic trip without needing any prior experience.
-The adventure is spending one night sleeping onshore with a group of up to 60 fellow campers to experience the sights and sounds, cold and isolation of the coldest, driest, windiest continent on the planet.
+Overnight camping is an opportunity for passengers to participate in a unique adventure while on their Antarctic trip.
+No prior experience needed.
+Spend one night sleeping onshore with a group of up to 60 fellow campers to experience the sights, sounds, and isolation of the coldest, driest, windiest continent on the planet.
 A mandatory waiver must be signed by participants, indicating that they are aware of and accept the increased risks that are associated with being off the ship overnight.
-Booking in advance is highly recommended.
+Advance booking required.
 Please contact ExpeditionTrips for details.

+Limited availability; advance booking required.
+Restricted to 20 kayakers and two guides per outing.
 Venture out to sheltered bays and areas known for calmer waters on small group kayaking excursions led by expert kayaking guides.
-The number of participants is restricted to a maximum of 20 passengers and 2 guides per outing in Antarctica.
-Passengers who participate in the sea kayak program should have a working knowledge of sea kayaking strokes, entries, exits, including a “wet exit.”
-Normal duration of an outing is approximately 2-4 hours, and is guided and supervised by professional kayak guides with experience in cold-water regions paddling near ice and marine mammals.
-The sea kayaking guide will also have previous experience in Antarctica, and be certified in advanced wilderness first aid, and is responsible for accompanying and supervising all kayak operations.
-Booking in advance is highly recommended.
+Passengers who participate in the sea kayak program should have a working knowledge of sea kayaking strokes, entries, and exits (including a “wet exit”).
+Outings last approximately 2-4 hours and are guided and supervised by professional kayak guides who have experience in cold-water regions paddling near ice and marine mammals.
 Please contact ExpeditionTrips for details.

 Tierra del Fuego National Park:

-Explore this stunning coastal national park extending 391 sq miles.
-Pass Valle Rio Pipo on the way to Austral Fueguino train station, opt to take the End of the World train before visiting Lago Roca and Bahía Lapataia.
-Keep an eye out for a variety of birdlife and spectacular colors in the fall.
-Please contact ExpeditionTrips for details and to book in advance.
+Explore this stunning, coastal, 391-square-mile national park.
+Pass Valle Rio Pipo on the way to Austral Fueguino train station; opt to take the End of the World train before visiting Lago Roca and Bahía Lapataia; and scout for a variety of birdlife while enjoying spectacular fall colors.
+Please contact ExpeditionTrips for details.

-One pre-cruise hotel night in Ushuaia; arrival and departure transfers; cabin accommodations and meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; gear on loan (waterproof rubber boots for US sizes 6-16); parka.
+One pre-expedition hotel night in Ushuaia, on a twin share basis; arrival and departure transfers; shipboard accommodations; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; gear to keep (expedition parka); gear on loan (waterproof boots supplied for US sizes 4-16); all meals onboard the ship; coffee, tea, and water.
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; discretionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions such as Tierra del Fuego National Park; camping; kayaking; fuel surcharge may apply.
+Airfare; mandatory travel insurance; passport and visa fees; discretionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages except coffee, tea and water; optional excursions such as Tierra del Fuego National Park; camping; kayaking; fuel surcharge may apply.